 About the course

-Delta Teaching School Alliance School Direct Trainees will:
+As a Delta Teaching School Alliance School Direct trainee, you will:

-• Be supported by outstanding teachers, have a school-based mentor and an academic tutor from the university who will be an expert specialist in the field.
-All of these will be dedicated to your development towards becoming a high quality reflective practitioner.
+Be supported by outstanding teachers, have a school-based mentor and an academic tutor from the university who will be an expert specialist in the field.
+All those involved in your training are dedicated to your development towards becoming a high-quality reflective practitioner.

-• Gain a PGCE which includes qualified teacher status and can be used as the first third of a masters degree if you wish to continue with this accredited professional development in the early part of your career.
+Gain a PGCE which includes qualified teacher status and can be used as the first third of a master’s degree (60 credits) if you wish to continue with this accredited professional development in the early part of your career.

 How school placements work

-Once candidates have been offered a training place on the School Direct Programme with Delta Teaching School Alliance, we will aim to inform candidates of the area in which they will undertake their first training placement within two weeks of the candidate accepting a place.
-First placements are confirmed at the Delta TSA School Direct Induction which takes place towards the end of the Summer Term (late June / early July).
+First placements are confirmed at or before the Delta TSA School Direct Induction which, takes place towards the end of the Summer Term (late June / early July).

-As Delta Academies Trust has academies based across Yorkshire and the Humber, we will always aim to try and place trainees in academies that are closest to where they live to cut down on commuting time.
+As Delta Academies Trust has academies based across Yorkshire and the Humber, we will always aim to try and place trainees in academies that are within a ‘reasonable travelling distance’ from where they live to cut down on commuting time.
+It cannot be guaranteed that placements will be in the closest school due to additional factors.
 For more information as to which academies are part of Delta Teaching School Alliance, please visit our website.

 Trainees will follow their Academy calendar and the timetable at the University, training in academies four days per week throughout the whole academic year.
-Each Friday trainees attend the University to learn as part of a professional cohort of training teachers and spend the rest of the week learning to teach in their Academy.
-They will also complete a placement in a second academy during the Spring Term that provides an alternative experience, and have the opportunity nearer the end of the course to undertake experience in a range of educational settings such as Sixth form academies, Special Needs Academies etc. A trained mentor/school based trainer will work with the trainee and support their professional development throughout the year.
+Each Friday trainees attend the University to learn as part of a professional cohort of training teachers and spend the rest of the week honing their teaching skills in their Academy.
+Each trainee will have a dedicated mentor within each of the placement schools as a point of contact and a person to support their personalised development.